shaefelinger/HCS-Project2-TravelBlogVue/README.md

   > ```
   > testuser@test.com
-  > test123
+  > 12345
   > ```

-- or sign-in as a new user.
-After signing in you can log-in with your email & password
+- or sign-in as a new user:

+  - you can enter a name, email and password and upload a profile-picture

 ##### If you are logged-in: